 - a.
 A determination of the size of the capital facility. - b.
 An estimate of the proportion of users from future Brookline households subject to the impact fee that will use the facility when it has reached its capacity. - c.
-Projections of future users based upon residential building permit projections. - d.
+Projections of future users based upon dwelling unit projections. - d.
 Estimates of the cost of the facility to the Town of Brookline, including financing and excluding non-municipal funding sources. - e.
-Credits subtracted from a base fee accounting for property taxes paid by the proportion of the project to be financed by impact fees. - A fee assessed per housing unit or the most appropriate factor for the specific impact fee being charged. - g.
-A determination of the number of building permits that will need to be issued in order to finance the impact fee. - h.
-An accounting of the number of permits issued, with a maximum number of permits to be assessed an impact fee prior to the fee's termination. - i.
+Credits subtracted from a base fee accounting for property taxes paid by the proportion of the project to be financed by impact fees. - A fee assessed per dwelling unit or the most appropriate factor for the specific impact fee being charged. - g.
+A determination of the number of dwelling units that will need to be created in order to finance the impact fee. - h.
+An accounting of the number of dwelling units created, with a maximum number of dwelling units to be assessed an impact fee prior to the fee's termination. - i.
 Exemptions, if any.